rundeck/docs/en/administration/install/jar.md

 ### Updating

 When you need to update rundeck and you can not find the relevant section on the docs you are probably on a quite recent version.
-This worked successfully in all the steps from 2.6.5 to 2.6.10.

 * Stop rundeck
-* Remove `%RDECK_BASE%\server\exp` and `%RDECK_BASE%\server\lib`, making a backup of any file you modified under those directories (e.g. `%RDECK_BASE%\server\exp\webapp\WEB-INF\classes\log4j.properties`, `%RDECK_BASE%\server\exp\webapp\WEB-INF\web.xml`, etc)
-* download the launcher
+* download the new war
 * open a prompt, optionally setting RDECK_BASE and launch --installonly

-    java -jar rundeck-launcher-2.6.10.jar --installonly
+        java -jar rundeck-3.0.x.war --installonly

 * copy over your customizations
 * don't forget, e.g., sqljdbc41.jar in `%RDECK_BASE%\server\lib`